Using History Room Resources

 Duplication and Duplication Fees

-Due to the fragile nature of most of our materials, we do not permit self-service copying of manuscripts or books.
+Due to the fragile nature of most of our materials, we do not permit self-service photocopying of manuscripts or books.
 Except in the case of oversize, extremely fragile items, or tightly bound items, our staff can provide copies or PDF scans of needed material.
-We cannot generally offer same day service on scans or large copy orders.
+We can copy certain items on the spot, but cannot generally offer same day service on scans or large copy orders.
 Please also note that we do not copy entire written works.
 See the fee schedule below.

 All copies, photographs, and scans are for personal, research use only.
 If you wish to display, duplicate or publish an image of an item in the collection, please ask for a copy of our duplication policy.
 We reserve the right not to copy material if we believe this may be in violation of U.S. copyright law.